Footwear & Apparel

 ASICS - True Sport Performance Since 1949.
 Born in Japan, ASICS is at the forefront of the global sports market.
 Highly regarded for technical superiority and rigorous quality, ASICS is undisputedly the leading sports performance brand for the true sports people and professional athletes alike.
 By creating the best products for runners with research from ASICS Institute of Sport Science in Kobe, plus 60 years of experience of technical innovations, we continue to create the most technical shoes in the world.
 These standards have put the company in good stead since 1949 and will remain hallmarks of the brand as it innovates and develops well into the 21st century.
 At ASICS, we believe comfort equals performance, that's why both our footwear and apparel is always designed with the runner's comfort and support in mind.
 To view the full range of ASICS footwear and apparel visit www.asics.co.nz

 A comfortable running shoe is a shoe that fits, but finding one is not always easy.
 As you are about to spend a lot of time in a pair of shoes, it is worth the effort of getting to know your personal running style in order to find a pair of ASICS running shoes that are perfect for you.
-We recommend that you visit your local ASICS Running Expert Store.
+We recommend that you visit your local ASICS Running Expert Store where they will take you through a free assessment and gait analysis to find the right shoes for you.

 - Assessment and Prescription